 In addition, option T2 [18] is evaluated by extrapolating the recent data.
-Namely, the system described in [19] costs €2.4B, has only two stations spaced by 57 km, aims to transport only passengers at capacity of 3.2 Mp/year and similar more recent data for the 140 km-long Abu Dhabi-Dubai connection: €4.8B for 140 km long connection, 19 passengers or 20 tons freight per pod.
-To arrive at listed in Table 1 data for option T2, we assumed that the 289 km-long system has 6 stations (spaced by 58 km), the same passenger capacity, and works at the headway time of 99 seconds.
-Shorter headway times of 10 to 20 sec are mentioned [19], but are excluded here as they need more airlocks in parallel and drive up the costs rapidly.
-The comparative differences of options T1 and T2 are listed in [17].
-At the highest investment, option T2 (€24B) is capable to match only 2.5 and 4% of respectively the connection's freight and passenger capacities, Table 1 (thus being competitive only in passenger capacity of only rail and not of road) and fails completely to match the freight capacity of either rail or road).
+Namely, for the system described in [19] costs \in 2.4B, having only two stations spaced by 57 km, aiming to transport only passengers at capacity of 3.2 Mp/year and similar more recent data for the 140 km-long Abu Dhabi-Dubai connection: \in 4.8B for 140 km long connection, 19 passengers or up to 20 tons freight per pod.
+To arrive at the listed in Table 1 data for option T2, we assumed that the 289 km-long system has 6 stations (spaced by 58 km), the same passenger capacity, and works at the headway time of 99 s.
+Lower headway times of 10 to 20 sec are mentioned [19],, but are excluded here, as they need more airlocks in parallel and drive up the costs rapidly.
+The comparative differences in value and safety of options T1 and T2 are listed in [17].
+At the highest investment, option T2 (\in 24B) is capable to match only 2.5 and 4% of respectively the connection's freight and passenger capacities, Table 1 (thus being competitive only in passenger capacity of only rail and not of road) and fails completely to match the freight capacity of either rail or road).
 In our view, option T2 is not competitive, economically unsustainable and clearly it has no added value as compared to option T1, see also [17].
 It is unjustifiably expensive, though relatively fast.

-To summarise, the ET3 connection (the fastest, affordable and with sufficient capacity) easily competes in all key parameters with road, rail and Hyperloop (HL).
+To summarise, the ET3 connection (the fastest, inexpensive and with sufficient capacity) easily competes in all key parameters with road, rail and Hyperloop (HL).
 Moreover, the HL connection (fast, the most expensive and lacking the capacity) fails to compete with road (except for shorter delivery and travel times), or rail (in the investments costs for both freight and passengers, in the freight capacity and the cost per ton·km, in the one-way ticket price).
 Both road and rail are slow as compared to ET3.
-Even though we do not compare it here to air transport, it is clear from Table 1 that HL while being potentially as fast as an airplane, fails to compete in the two-way ticket price of €210 for B-H connection.
-When used, HL will widen the infrastructure gap instead of tightening it.
+Even though we do not compare it here to air transport, it is clear from Table 1 that HL while being potentially as fast as an airplane, fails to compete in the two-way ticket price of $\[Ellowedge]$ 210 for B-H connection.
+When used, it will widen the infrastructure gap instead of tightening it.
 We therefore exclude option T2 from further consideration.